linstrijdom/GeoHosting-Documentation/docs/src/products/g3w/guide/quickstart.md

 ---

-**Next up:** Learn how to navigate and interact with the G3W Dashboard for a seamless user experience.
+**Next up:** Discover how to navigate and use the G3W Dashboard to enhance your user experience effortlessly.

 <br>